stoeps13/connections-doc/source/admin/migrate/c_migration_profiles_updates.md

     For more information, see [Adding custom strings for widgets and other scenarios](../customize/t_admin_profiles_add_custom_strings.md).

+    !!! note
-    **Note:** Be sure to check the url and port in the LotusConnections-config.xml file.
+    Be sure to check the url and port in the LotusConnections-config.xml file.

 -   profiles-policy.xml